-You are referred urgently for tests by your GP (or other healthcare professional) on a two week wait referral to rule out cancer
+You are referred for tests by your GP (or other healthcare professional) on an urgent suspected cancer referral to rule out cancer

 What is an urgent cancer referral?

 When cancer is suspected there is a fast route within the NHS to get further tests and specialist advice to rule out cancer.
-These are called 2 week wait referrals and you should be seen within 2 weeks of being referred.
+This is called an urgent suspected cancer referral.
+Appointments are made quickly and you are usually seen within two weeks of being referred.
 More and more people are getting diagnosed with cancer and the earlier we catch it the better the chances are of survival and quality of life.
 Most people who are referred by their GP on this route will NOT have cancer (9/10) and it is important that if your GP has referred you for this urgent pathway that you do make arrangements to attend.

 - https://www.cancerresearchuk.org/cancer-symptoms/what-is-an-urgent-referral